PER 10 - 427

 +41 26 300 8794

-Our group in Biocolloids aims at understanding some of the fundamental principles in colloid and interface chemistry related to food and antimicrobial systems.
-We study natural colloids and interfaces such as milk as functional food material or antimicrobials to get inspired and guided by design strategies that have been optimized by evolution over millions of years.
+The Biocolloids Lab aims at understanding some of the fundamental principles in colloid and interface chemistry related to food and antimicrobial systems.
+Colloids and interfaces are key components in nature’s own functional materials and important for a wide range of applications.
+We study natural colloidal materials such as milk to get inspired and guided by design strategies that have been optimized by evolution over millions of years.
 Ultimately, we envision novel multi-functional materials with broad impact in food science and nutrition as well as drug delivery.

-The group pursues research interests that include (directed) self-assembly and disassembly processes for the bottom-up creation of new supramolecular food and drug delivery materials, and adaptive, programmable bio-nanointerfaces.
-We are also interested in the modification and integration of scattering, spectroscopy and microscopy techniques to advance the comprehensive design and characterisation of material interactions across boundaries - on the molecular, structural and the cellular level.
+Our research interests include (directed) self-assembly and disassembly processes for the bottom-up creation of new adaptive, programmable bio-nanointerfaces.
+We are also active in the modification and integration of scattering, spectroscopy and microscopy techniques to advance the comprehensive design and characterisation of material interactions across boundaries - on the molecular, structural and the cellular level.

 Manca M., Zhang C., Scheffold F., Salentinig S. Optical tweezer platform for the characterization of pH-triggered colloidal transformations in the oleic acid/water system.
 Journal of Colloid and Interface Science 2022, 627, 610-620.

 Freire RVM., Hong L., Gontsarik M., Salentinig S. Bioinspired Oleic Acid–Triolein Emulsions for Functional Material Design.
 Advanced Materials Interfaces 2022, 2200446.

 Hong L., Gontsarik M., Amenitsch H., Salentinig S. Human antimicrobial peptide triggered colloidal transformations in bacteria membrane lipopolysaccharides.
 Small 2022, 18, 2104211.